Award Winners!

-The Change Maker Awards celebrate people and organizations that are creating real, meaningful change for children struggling with mental health and learning disorders.
-From the professionals putting in long hours for the children and families they serve to the advocates bringing mental health awareness to the national stage, our honorees inspire us with their passion for changing the way we understand and treat our children.
+The Change Maker Awards celebrate people and organizations creating real, meaningful change for children who struggle with mental health and learning disorders.
+From the professionals putting in long hours to the advocates bringing mental health awareness to the national stage, our honorees inspire us with their passion for changing the way we understand and treat our children.

 Honorees